 The NFL's social media policy solely restricts players from posting anything less than 90 minutes before kickoff.
 It does not outline any rules regarding language or attitude.

 The Gay & Lesbian Alliance Against Defamation (GLAAD) released a statement Wednesday morning saying they were "speaking" with the NFL about Carder's comments.

 "We're hoping for a positive resolution to this, one that makes a powerful statement about how the world of professional sports should be a safe space for all fans and athletes, regardless of their sexual orientation," Aaron McQuade, director of news and field media at GLAAD, wrote.

-As of 9:00 p.m.
-Wednesday, the NFL had not released a statement regarding Carder's comments.
+As of 11:00 a.m.
+Wednesday, the NFL has not commented on Carder's comments.

 In April, Carder was taken by the Buffalo Bills in the fifth round of the NFL Draft.
 As the 147th overall pick and 12th of the fifth round, Carter was the first former TCU player to be selected in the 2012 draft.

 The Sweeny native was named Mountain West Defensive Player of the Year last season.
 He earned Defensive Most Valuable Player of the Game honors at the 2010 Rose Bowl, where his two-point conversion pass deflection prevented Wisconsin from tying the game in the fourth quarter.